matthewwolak/QG-mouse-speed-duration-trade-off/README.md

 `R` code replicates the data preparation, statistical analyses, figure construction, and results reporting that were used in the above referenced manuscript.

 ## Data
-To run the `R` code, you need the following files:
+To run the `R` code, you need the following files in the current working directory for your R session:
   - `QG-AP-test_data.txt`: contains all data necessary for the statistical analyses
   - `QG-AP-test_pedigree.txt`: contains the pedigree for the entire experiment